Multi-fidelity surrogate modeling for time-series outputs: LOO formula and discussion

 \Cref{terLOOder} and \Cref{dermater52} are still valid.

 This complete approach was compared to the LOO calculation using a loop.
 However, the calculation time of Kronecker products is too long compared to the calculation of the simple error with a loop.
-Moreover, the difference in the errors of the different methods is negligible.
+Moreover, the differences in the errors of the different methods are negligible.
 Thus this solution is only recommended when the calculation of \Cref{LOOcostfunctred,LOOdercompl} is optimized.

 \Cref{bencLOOtech} shows that the gain in calculation time by the simplified method is significant even though the error difference is very small.
 The extremely long time for the complete LOO is mainly due to an implementation of the Kronecker product that is not very effective in our implementation.